-Working tirelessly to encourage and advise, regularly making the 16 km walk from his own village of Kafogo to support the vision, keeping Chris updated, and soon to be managing the construction of a government-standard school building, was Mallam.
+Also inspiring was Mallam – working tirelessly to encourage and advise, regularly making the 16 km walk from his own village of Kafogo to support the vision, keeping Chris updated, and soon to be managing the construction of a government-standard school building.

-With help from Jude and Gympie friends, construction on the new school began early in 2012.
-Mallam liaised with both Chris and Jude and funds needed for the building were contributed from the UK and Australia.
+Construction on the new school began early in 2012.
+Mallam liaised with both Chris and Jude and funds needed for the building were contributed by friends in the UK and Australia.

-By September 2012, Mr Bah and about 70 students, some from neighbouring villages, began using the school.
-Following this, a second teacher was engaged, toilet were built and a well was dug.
+By September 2012, Mr Bah and about 70 students, some from neighboring villages, began using the school.
+Following this, a second teacher was engaged, and toilets were built.

-The community are very proud of the development of their school and their goal to qualify for Government registration is getting closer.
+The community are very proud of the development of their school and this year achieved their long-awaited goal to qualify for Government registration.

-In 2013 Chris founded the UK-based organisation, Set4Life, to ensure ongoing support for the Yiben Community School.
+In 2013 Chris founded the UK-based organisation, Set4Life, to ensure ongoing support for the Yiben Primary School.
 Mallam became the official Project Coordinator and Jude served as a Trustee until 2015 when SET4LIFE Australia was established as a charity.
-This allows the Australian supporters to fundraise publicly for the village.
+This allows the Australian supporters to publicly fundraise for the village.